jerkean2139/jacc/DOCUMENT_RETRIEVAL_TEST_QUESTIONS.md

 # Document Retrieval Test Questions

-## Test Questions for JACC Document Search & Knowledge Base
+## Real Agent Questions for JACC Document Search & Knowledge Base

-### 1. Processor Rate Comparison
+### 1. Basic Rates and Fees
-**Question:** "What are the current interchange rates for Visa and MasterCard credit cards, and how do they compare to debit card rates?"
+**Question:** "What rates can TracerPay offer for a restaurant doing $15,000 per month in credit card sales?"

-**Expected Result:** Should retrieve information about current interchange rate structures, differences between credit/debit processing, and any recent rate changes.
+**Expected Result:** Should retrieve TracerPay pricing information, restaurant industry rates, and volume-based pricing from uploaded documents and FAQ.

-### 2. Equipment and Hardware
+### 2. Equipment Questions
-**Question:** "What point-of-sale terminals and card readers are compatible with TracerPay processing, and what are their monthly lease rates?"
+**Question:** "My client wants to know what card terminals are available and how much they cost.
+What options do we have?"

-**Expected Result:** Should return hardware compatibility information, equipment specifications, pricing structures, and lease vs. purchase options.
+**Expected Result:** Should return equipment options, pricing, lease vs purchase information from product catalogs and FAQ sections.

-### 3. Industry-Specific Processing
+### 3. Getting Started Process
-**Question:** "What are the specific requirements and rates for restaurant payment processing, including tips and gratuity handling?"
+**Question:** "A new merchant wants to sign up.
+What documents do they need to provide and how long does approval take?"

-**Expected Result:** Should retrieve restaurant industry guidelines, tip processing procedures, specialized rates for food service, and compliance requirements.
+**Expected Result:** Should retrieve onboarding requirements, document checklist, and timeline information from process documents.

-### 4. Compliance and Regulations
+### 4. Competitive Comparison
-**Question:** "What are the current PCI DSS compliance requirements for merchants, and what are the penalties for non-compliance?"
+**Question:** "My prospect is currently with Square and paying 2.9%.
+How can I show them TracerPay is better?"

-**Expected Result:** Should return PCI compliance standards, security requirements, audit procedures, and penalty structures for violations.
+**Expected Result:** Should find competitive comparison data, TracerPay advantages, and rate comparison information from sales materials.

-### 5. Chargeback and Dispute Management
+### 5. Problem Resolution
-**Question:** "How does the chargeback process work, what are the time limits for responding, and what documentation is required?"
+**Question:** "A merchant is asking about chargebacks.
+What should I tell them about how we handle disputes?"

-**Expected Result:** Should retrieve chargeback procedures, response timeframes, required evidence, and dispute resolution processes.
+**Expected Result:** Should retrieve chargeback support information, dispute resolution process, and merchant protection details from FAQ.

-### 6. High-Risk Merchant Processing
+### 6. Industry-Specific Questions
-**Question:** "What industries are considered high-risk for payment processing, and what additional requirements or rates apply?"
+**Question:** "Do we have special programs for auto repair shops?
+The merchant wants to know about our rates for this industry."

-**Expected Result:** Should return high-risk industry classifications, enhanced underwriting requirements, reserve requirements, and specialized pricing.
+**Expected Result:** Should find industry-specific pricing, programs, or requirements for automotive businesses from uploaded materials.

-### 7. E-commerce and Card-Not-Present
+### 7. Commission and Earnings
-**Question:** "What are the security requirements and fraud prevention measures for online payment processing?"
+**Question:** "How much commission will I make on a $20,000 monthly volume account, and when do I get paid?"

-**Expected Result:** Should retrieve CNP transaction requirements, fraud prevention tools, 3D Secure protocols, and online security standards.
+**Expected Result:** Should retrieve commission structure, payment schedules, and earnings calculator information from agent materials.

-### 8. Mobile and Alternative Payments
+### 8. Technical Support
-**Question:** "What mobile payment solutions are available, and how do digital wallet transactions like Apple Pay and Google Pay get processed?"
+**Question:** "My merchant's terminal isn't working.
+What's the technical support phone number and what troubleshooting steps should we try?"

-**Expected Result:** Should return mobile payment options, digital wallet processing flows, contactless payment methods, and associated fees.
+**Expected Result:** Should find technical support contact information and basic troubleshooting steps from support documentation.

-### 9. International and Multi-Currency
+### 9. Contract and Terms
-**Question:** "How are international transactions processed, and what are the foreign exchange fees and conversion rates?"
+**Question:** "The merchant wants to know about contract length and early termination fees.
+What are our standard terms?"

-**Expected Result:** Should retrieve international processing procedures, FX fee structures, currency conversion methods, and cross-border regulations.
+**Expected Result:** Should retrieve contract terms, cancellation policies, and fee structures from agreement documents.

-### 10. Statement Analysis and Savings
+### 10. Referral and Bonus Programs
-**Question:** "How can I analyze a merchant's current processing statement to identify potential savings and create a competitive proposal?"
+**Question:** "Are there any current promotions or bonus programs I can offer to new merchants to help close deals?"

-**Expected Result:** Should return statement analysis procedures, cost breakdown methods, savings calculation techniques, and proposal generation guidelines.
+**Expected Result:** Should find current promotional offers, sign-up bonuses, or incentive programs from marketing materials and FAQ.

 ## Testing Instructions